jrheard/blog/python/blackjack.md

 }
 </style>

-In this project, you'll write a Python program that lets a user play blackjack.
+In this project, you'll write a Python program that lets a user play Blackjack.

 **You will be using this starter code for this project!
 Download [this file][starter-code] and use it as the basis for your program.**